caiyuanhao1998/Open-OmniVCus/README.md

 </p>

-For your convenience to do research, we provide our training and testing datasets in our huggingface pages: [[Train Set](https://huggingface.co/datasets/CaiYuanhao/OmniVCus-Train)], [Test Set]
+For your convenience to do research, we provide our training and testing datasets in our huggingface pages: [[Train Set](https://huggingface.co/datasets/CaiYuanhao/OmniVCus-Train)], [[Test Set](https://huggingface.co/datasets/CaiYuanhao/OmniVCus-Test)]

 In addition, we also provide parts of the original training and testing dataset samples in [Google Drive](https://drive.google.com/drive/folders/1SFlPN053A_DCFBGKVI-5NJtKedkVp1fJ?usp=drive_link).
-We  condstruct webpages in the [Google Drive](https://drive.google.com/drive/folders/1SFlPN053A_DCFBGKVI-5NJtKedkVp1fJ?usp=drive_link) for your convienience to browse the data samples as
+We  construct webpages in the [Google Drive](https://drive.google.com/drive/folders/1SFlPN053A_DCFBGKVI-5NJtKedkVp1fJ?usp=drive_link) for your convenience to browse the data samples as

 <p align="center">
   <img src="img/webpage_example.png" alt="pipeline" width="900">